930u/C_Nuker/README.md

 # This isn't made by me!
-All cedits to /schizophrenic144
+All credits to /schizophrenic144